saqibali-2k/Desperado/README.md

 # GamesApp
 A simple games app by Saqib, Niko, Faaris, Kevin and Alex.
-Aims to use software design principles to make an app with various games.
+Aims to use software design principles to implement various games with room for future additions.